ludwig-ai/ludwig-docs/docs/user_guide/what_is_ludwig.md

 ![img](../images/why_declarative.png)

-Ludwig’s declarative approach to machine learning provides the simplicity of an AutoML solution with the flexibility of full-featured frameworks like TensorFlow and PyTorch.
+Ludwig’s declarative approach to machine learning provides the simplicity of an AutoML solution with the flexibility of writing your own PyTorch code.
 This is achieved by creating an extensible, declarative configuration with optional parameters for every aspect of the pipeline.

 Ludwig’s declarative programming model allows for key features such as: